TBPautofavorite/TBP_Auto_Favorite_App/README.md

         http://hostname/YiiPath/testdrive/index.php

 WHAT's NEXT
 -----------

-With the token credentials we build a new TwitterOAuth object.
+With the token credentials build a new TwitterOAuth object:

     $connection = new TwitterOAuth(CONSUMER_KEY, CONSUMER_SECRET, $token_credentials['oauth_token'],
     $token_credentials['oauth_token_secret']);

-And finally we can make requests authenticated as the user.
-You can GET, POST, and DELETE API methods.
-Directly copy the path from the API documentation and add an array of any parameter you wish to include for the API method such as curser or in_reply_to_status_id.
+Make requests authenticated as the user, by using GET, POST, and DELETE API methods.
+Directly copy the path from the API documentation and add an array of any parameter to include for the API method such as curser or in_reply_to_status_id.

     $account = $connection->get('account/verify_credentials');
     $status = $connection->post('statuses/update', array('status' => 'Text of status here', 'in_reply_to_status_id' => 123456));